Add audio to a picture easily

 First of all, prepare that picture and music file you plan to use.
 Then, open Video Maker in any browser that you prefer and click the blue “Choose files” button to upload from your device.

-Alternatively, use the drop-down arrow to add from Google Drive or Dropbox storage or just use the link to your image if it is somewhere online.
-Just remember about the copyrights!
+Alternatively, use the drop-down arrow to add from Google Drive or Dropbox storage.

 Add a song to the picture